-- To the north (in brown) is the 70,000-acre GSOE I area.
+To the north (in brown) is the 70,000-acre GSOE I area.
 Directly adjoining it to the south is the 26,000-acre Skipjack Offshore Energy area (seen in light green).
 Skipjack was awarded offshore renewable energy credits (ORECs) from Maryland Public Service Commission in 2017 for a 120 MW capacity wind farm (Skipjack Wind 1) and in December 2021, Maryland Public Service Commission awarded a 20-year OREC for Skipjack Wind 2, with a capacity of 846 MW. Ørsted is the lease holder for both projects. Ørsted plans to build Skipjack Wind 1 and Skipjack Wind 2 as one project and expects them to be commissioned in 2026.

 The first offshore wind turbines in U.S. federal waters are now producing power off the coast of Virginia.
 Installation was completed on two turbines in the summer of 2020 and they became fully operational by October.

-The Coastal Virginia Offshore Wind (CVOW) pilot project is designed to demonstrate a grid-connected, 12-megawatt offshore wind test facility on the Outer Continental Shelf about 27 miles off the coast of Virginia Beach.
+The Coastal Virginia Offshore Wind Pilot Project (CVOW-P) is designed to demonstrate a grid-connected, 12-megawatt offshore wind test facility on the Outer Continental Shelf about 27 miles off the coast of Virginia Beach.
 The data obtained and lessons learned from this project will be made publicly available and inform the future production of renewable energy within the adjacent commercial lease area, where construction is expected to begin in 2024.
-The research site is leased by the Commonwealth of Virginia’s Department of Mines, Minerals and Energy.
+The research site is leased by the Commonwealth of Virginia’s Department of Energy.
 Dominion Energy was designated as the lease operator and contracted with Ørsted to construct the turbines and L.E.
 Myers Company to perform onshore electrical design and construction.